dafny-lang/dafny/docs/DafnyRef/Statements.md

 user would come back and replace the `assume` with `assert`.

 To help the user not forget about that last step, a warning is emitted for any assume statement.
-Adding the `{:axiom}` attribute to the assume will negate the warning.
+Adding the `{:axiom}` attribute to the assume will negate the warning, indicating the user takes responsibility for being absolutely sure that the proposition is indeed true.

 Using `...` as the argument of the statement is deprecated.